fsharp/fsharp.org/data-science/index.md

 headline: Using F# for Data Science
 ---

-Data science brings techinques such as statistical analysis, machine learning, data visualization and programming to real-world data sources to bring understanding and insight to data-oriented problem domains.
+Data science is the application of statistical analysis, machine learning, data visualization and programming to real-world data sources to bring understanding and insight to data-oriented problem domains.

 F# is an excellent solution for programmatic data science as it combines efficient execution